shumwaymark/sentinelcam/README.rst

 on images published by the Outpost.
 These are provided in chronological order.
 Function arguments are identical to what is described above for ``get_tracking_data()``.

-All date and time references are in Coordinated Universal Time (UTC), not the local timezone.
+All date and time references are in Coordinated Universal Time (UTC), not the local time zone.

 .. code-block:: python

   DataFeed.get_image_jpeg (date, event, timestamp) -> bytes

 Returns a buffer with the image frame as compressed JPEG data.
-Always for an existing date, event, and timestamp as descibed above.
+Always for an existing date, event, and timestamp as described above.
 There is no error checking on this either.

 Presenting **camwatcher** data in this fashion provides the **sentinel** with direct access to specific subsets of captured image data.
 For example, perhaps the images of interest are